Cerebrum internal capsule

 • Splenium (Posterior end)

-Function of corpus callosum:
+The function of the corpus callosum:

 Tips

-Below the corpus callosum, there are the septum pellucidum, the fornix and the thalamus.
+Below the corpus callosum, there are the septum pellucidum, the fornix, and the thalamus.

 * Lateral to septum pellucidum, lies the central portion of the lateral ventricle.